 (PhysOrg.com) -- New imaging and high capacity wireless communications systems are one step closer to reality, thanks to a millimeter wave amplifier invented at the University of California, San Diego and unveiled on Feb ...

 Due to the increase in smartphone video applications, mobile video traffic is rising significantly.
 New research has shown how videos can be better transmitted over wireless links such as Wi-Fi and 4G.

 Pacemakers, insulin pumps, defibrillators and other implantable medical devices often have wireless capabilities that allow emergency workers to monitor patients.
-But these devices have a potential downside: ...
+But these devices have a potential downside: They can be hacked.